- Lesson 1: Paths to market leadership

 - Enhanced ACH: AvidXChange, a publicly-traded provider of AP automation software offers “enhanced ACH” in addition to its standard ACH (aka eCheck) and paper check offerings.
 Enhanced ACH pairs the ACH transaction with additional data such as invoice amount and vendor name and makes this data available to the receivers ERP system.
 AvidXChange can charge for this appended data because it makes it much easier for receiver of the funds to reconcile their incoming payments with the underlying invoice.

 Faster payment methods: The most profitable forms of B2B payment monetization largely rely on charging for speed of payment.
 Faster payment options include virtual credit cards, fast ACH, and fast check.
 For example, AvidXChange’s most profitable payment mechanism is virtual credit card.
 This is a one-time virtual card that is sent via email or API to recipients of B2B payments.
 Fund recipients pay extra for virtual credit card (in the form of credit card processing fees) because it gives them access to the funds within 1 day rather than waiting up to 3 business days for an ACH to clear.
-In addition, virtual cards also entail rich remittance data as compared to ACH transfers.
+In addition, virtual cards also entail rich remittance data and reduce the risk of fraud as compared to ACH transfers.
 Similarly, Bill.com offers both ‘Pay Faster by ACH’ and ‘Pay Faster by Check’ which are faster forms of traditional payments by leveraging Same Day ACH and expedited shipping of checks to deliver faster payments.
 Bill.com is able to charge $9.99 for faster ACH and $9.99-$19.99 for faster check.

 - Cross border payments: In an increasingly global economy, companies are looking for ways to send payments to foreign counterparties and are willing to pay a premium for this service.
 Melio*, for example, an SMB-focused AP automation platform, charges senders a flat $20 fee per international transaction.